KodlabPenn/kodlab_gazebo/README.md

 ```

 ## Converting Minitaur's URDF to SDF
 The most important requirement to setup the simulation is to properly convert the Minitaur's URDF file to an SDF file.
-We have a URDF xacro file ([minitaur_gazebo.urdf.xacro](minitaur_description/urdf/minitaur_gazebo.urdf.xacro)) in the [urdf folder](minitaur_description/urdf) and properly converted URDF and SDF files.
-If you need to modify the xacro file, please run the following commands to convert the xacro file to URDF
+We have a URDF xacro file ([minitaur_gazebo.urdf.xacro](minitaur_description/urdf/minitaur_gazebo.urdf.xacro)) in the [urdf folder](minitaur_description/urdf) and properly converted URDF and SDF files (see [minitaur_constrained.sdf](minitaur_description/sdf/minitaur_constrained/minitaur_constrained.sdf)).
+If you need to modify any of the above, please run the following commands to convert the xacro file to URDF
 ```bash
 $ python xacro.py minitaur_gazebo.urdf.xacro > minitaur_gazebo.urdf
 ```